The Ambrose Bierce Site

 _______________________________________

-DISAPPEARANCE OF BIERCE_______________________________________
+DISAPPEARANCE OF BIERCE

-Pancho Villa Mystery of Ambrose Bierce At the age of 71 Bierce crossed into Mexico to join Pancho Villa's revolutionaries.
+At the age of 71 Bierce crossed into Mexico to join Pancho Villa's revolutionaries.
 In a letter to his neice Lora, Bierce wrote: "Goodbye.
 If you hear of my being stood up against a Mexican stone wall and shot to rags please know that I think that a pretty good way to depart this life.
-It beats old age, disease, or falling down the cellar stars.
+It beats old age, disease, or falling down the cellar stairs.
 To be a gringo in Mexico -- ah, that is euthanasia. " Just before he entered war-torn Mexico he again wrote Lora, "I shall not be here long enough to hear from you, and don't know where I shall be next.
 Guess it doesn't matter much.
 Adios, Ambrose."

 His final letter was dated Dec.
 26, 1913, postmarked Chihuahua.
 In it, he said he expected to leave the next day, partly by rail, for Ojinaga, where Villa was poised to attack a cornered federal army.